markizmandic/markizmandic/README.md

 - 👋 Hi, I’m @markizmandic
 - 👀 I’m interested in blockchain technology
-- 🌱 I’m currently learning python and concepts of blockchain
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on some blockchain projects
+- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me markizmandic@icloud.com

 <!---